 Special Program Requirements: Students must have credit for ENG-095 or DRE-098 Reading & Comp.
-Strategies and have successfully completed BUS-137 Principles of Management and ACC-120 Principles of Financial Accounting.
-Students can either complete these classes prior to enrolling in the Entrepreneurship Certificate program or take them concurrently as part of their studies.
+Strategies, have credit for MAT-060 Essentials of Mathematics, or DMA-010, DMA-020, and DMA-030.
+Students can complete these classes prior to enrolling in the Entrepreneurship Certificate program.